UweGerdes/docker-rpi-motion/README.md

 Controller for motion actions

-Html server with image output, video stream and control links
+Html server with image output, video stream and control buttons

 ## Elaborate use scenario